 (5) "Degassing" means the process by which a tank's interior vapor space is decreased to below the lower explosive limit for the purpose of cleaning, inspection, or repair.

-(6) "Leak" means a crack or hole that lets petroleum product vapor or liquid escape that can be identified through the use of sight, sound, smell, an explosimeter, or the use of a meter that measures volatile organic compounds.
+(6) "Leak" means a crack or hole that lets petroleum product vapor or liquid escape identifiable through the use of sight, sound, smell, an explosimeter, or the use of a meter measuring volatile organic compounds.
 When an explosimeter or meter is used to detect a leak, a leak is a measurement that is equal to or greater than 100 percent of the lower explosive limit, as detected by a combustible gas detector using the test procedure described in Rule .0940 of this Section.

-(7) "Liquid balancing" means a process used to degas floating roof gasoline storage tanks with a liquid whose vapor pressure is below 1.52 psia.
-This is done by removing as much gasoline as possible without landing the roof on its internal supports, pumping in the replacement fluid, allowing mixing, remove as much mixture as possible without landing the roof, and repeating these steps until the vapor pressure of the mixture is below 1.52 psia.(8) "Liquid displacement" means a process by which gasoline vapors, remaining in an empty tank, are displaced by a liquid with a vapor pressure below 1.52 psia.(b) This Rule applies to bulk gasoline terminals and the appurtenant equipment necessary to load the tank truck or trailer compartments.
+(7) "Liquid balancing" means a process used to degas floating roof gasoline storage tanks with a liquid whose vapor pressure is below 1.52 psi.
+This is done by removing as much gasoline as possible without landing the roof on its internal supports, pumping in the replacement fluid, allowing mixing, remove as much mixture as possible without landing the roof, and repeating these steps until the vapor pressure of the mixture is below 1.52 psi

+(8) "Liquid displacement" means a process by which gasoline vapors, remaining in an empty tank, are displaced by a liquid with a vapor pressure below 1.52 psi.

+(b) This Rule applies to bulk gasoline terminals, pipeline breakout stations, and the pertinentequipment necessary to load the tank truck or trailer compartments.

-(c) Gasoline shall not be loaded into any tank trucks or trailers from any bulk gasoline terminal unless:
+(c) Gasoline shall not be loaded into any tank trucks or trailers from any bulk gasoline terminal or pipeline breakout station unless:

-(1) The bulk gasoline terminal is equipped with a vapor control system that prevents the emissions of volatile organic compounds from exceeding 35 milligrams per liter.
-The owner or operator shall obtain from the manufacturer and maintain in his records a pre-installation certification stating the vapor control efficiency of the system in use;(2) Displaced vapors and gases are vented only to the vapor control system or to a flare; (3) A means is provided to prevent liquid drainage from the loading device when it is not in use or to accomplish complete drainage before the loading device is disconnected; and
+(1) the facility is equipped with a vapor control system that prevents the emissions of volatile organic compounds from exceeding 35 milligrams per liter.
+The owner or operator shall obtain from the manufacturer and maintain in his records a pre-installation certification stating the vapor control efficiency of the system in use; and

+(2) displaced vapors and gases are vented only to the vapor control system or to a flare; and

+(3) a means is provided to prevent liquid drainage from the loading device when it is not in use or to accomplish complete drainage before the loading device is disconnected; and

-(4) All loading and vapor lines are equipped with fittings that make vapor-tight connections and that are automatically and immediately closed upon disconnection.
+(4) all loading and vapor lines are equipped with fittings that make vapor-tight connections and that are automatically and immediately closed upon disconnection.

 (d) Sources regulated by Paragraph (b) of this Rule shall not:

-(1) allow gasoline to be discarded in sewers or stored in open containers or handled in any manner that would result in evaporation, or
+(1) allow gasoline to be discarded in sewers or stored in open containers or handled in any manner that would result in evaporation; or

 (2) allow the pressure in the vapor collection system to exceed the tank truck or trailer pressure relief settings.

-(e) The owner or operator of a bulk gasoline terminal shall paint all tanks used for gasoline storage white or silver at the next scheduled painting or by December 1, 2002, whichever occurs first.
+(e) The owner or operator of a bulk gasoline terminal or pipeline breakout station shall paint all tanks used for gasoline storage white or silver

-(f) The owner or operator of a bulk gasoline terminal shall install on each external floating roof tank with an inside diameter of 100 feet or less used to store gasoline a self-supporting roof, such as a geodesic dome, at the next time that the tank is taken out of service or by December 1, 2002, whichever occurs first.
+(f) The owner or operator of a bulk gasoline terminal shall install on each external floating roof tank with an inside diameter of 100 feet or less used to store gasoline a self-supporting roof, such as a geodesic dome

-(g) The following equipment shall be required on all tanks storing gasoline at a bulk gasoline terminal:
+(g) The following equipment shall be required on all tanks storing gasoline at a bulk gasoline terminal or pipeline breakout station:

 (1) rim-mounted secondary seals on all external and internal floating roof tanks,